 Debra is active in her community, supporting children's literacy and is on the board of directors of First Book in Indianapolis.
 Debra is a contributing author for Hamilton County Family Magazine and Indy's Child in Indianapolis.

-She loves spending time with her two grandsons, Indy, who is 6 and Radley, almost 3.
+She loves spending time with her two grandsons, Indy, who is 7 and Radley, 3.

 Debra has spent the last 16 years dedicated to the success of those pursuing the CDA credential and is the author of The CDA Prep Guide: The Complete Review Manual for the Child Development Associate Credential, now in its third edition (Redleaf Press), the only publication of its kind.
 She hosts a website providing help and support to CDA candidates and those who train them at http://www.easycda.com

 The comments and views expressed are not in collaboration or affiliation with The Council for Professional Recognition or Ivy Tech Community College.